thaJeztah/docker/man/docker-run.1.md

 When specifying ranges for both, the number of container ports in the range must match the number of host ports in the range.
-(e.g., `docker run -p 1234-1236:1222-1224 --name thisWorks -t busybox` but not `docker run -p 1230-1236:1230-1240 --name RangeContainerPortsBiggerThanRangeHostPorts -t busybox`) With ip: `docker run -p 127.0.0.1:$HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage` Use `docker port` to see the actual mapping: `docker port CONTAINER $CONTAINERPORT`
+(e.g., `docker run -p 1234-1236:1222-1224 --name thisWorks -t busybox` but not `docker run -p 1230-1236:1230-1240 --name RangeContainerPortsBiggerThanRangeHostPorts -t busybox`) With ip: `docker run -p 127.0.0.1:€HOSTPORT:€CONTAINERPORT --name CONTAINER -t someimage` Use `docker port` to see the actual mapping: `docker port CONTAINER €CONTAINERPORT`

 **--pid**=*host*
    Set the PID mode for the container